DM-GY-9103-2024F-H/DM-GY-9103-2024F-H.github.io/README.md

 The project will be broken up into milestones for different aspects of its development.

+### Participation

+After each class, students will submit a short reaction text via Brigthspace, detailing any questions, or summarizing what they learned in the class.
+These are always due on the day after class.

 ## Grading

 The grade for this course will be determined according to the following: